 Honduras is a developing nation in the lower half of the world's economies.
 Located west of Nicaragua on the Caribbean Sea in Central America, its climate is subtropical in the coastal lowlands and cooler in the mountainous interior.

 Although yellow fever does not occur in Honduras, an official yellow fever vaccination certificate may be required depending on your itinerary.

 A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
-Note: This applies to airport layovers longer than 12 hours in these countries.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.

 Supplementary requirement for exit: Honduran authorities enforce proof of YF vaccination for travelers departing Honduras for a country with risk of YF transmission.
 This exit requirement is to supplement Honduras' existing entry requirement under the International Health Regulations.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):